About

 It is fundamental for the success of our students and provides a space for dreaming, experimentation, & collaboration to occur organically.
 The building is filled with vibrancy from the energy of our students and the characteristic natural light of Colorado.
 It is home to studios, seminar rooms, lecture spaces, computer and fabrication labs.
 Each concentration has its own dedicated space with specialized equipment to support the exploration of techniques, mediums, and concepts.

-For more information, please visit the Office of the Vice President for Diversity’s website:
+For more information, please visit the Office of the Inclusive Excellence's website: